ilchos/Red-Teaming-Framework/README.md

 bombs chatbot-like AI agents

 (Are your agent ready for production?
-Let's see: we just BOMB your model)
+Let's see: just BOMB your model)

 ---